Dos Mosquises

 Dos Mosquises are two islands that form part of the Los Roques archipelago, are administratively part of the Francisco de Miranda Island Territory (Federal Dependencies of Venezuela), and are located in the Lesser Antilles in the Caribbean Sea.

 Location

-They are located in the north of Venezuela, in the southwest of "Los Roques National Park".
+They are in the north of Venezuela, in the southwest of "Los Roques National Park".
 North of Cayo Sal and Cayo Pelona, southeast of Cayo de Agua and Bequevé, and southwest of Gran Roque.

 Member Islands

 These are two keys or islands very close to each other: